dariober/ASCIIGenome/README.md

 visible [show regex] [hide regex] [track regex]
       In annotation tracks, only include rows captured by [show regex] and exclude [hide regex].
       Apply to tracks captured by [track regex].
 With no optional arguments reset to default: "'.*' '^$' '.*'"
       Use '.*' to match everything and '^$' to hide nothing.
-E.g. "visible .*exon.* .*CDS.* .*gtf#.*" trackHeight <int> [track regex]
+E.g. "visible exon CDS gtf" trackHeight <int> [track regex]
       Set track height to int lines for all tracks captured by regex.
+Default regex: '.*' trackColour <colour> [track regex]
+      Set title colour for tracks captured by regex.
+All colours except white and black accept the prefix 'light_'.
+Available colours:
-Default regex: '.*' ylim <min> <max> [track regex]
+      red green yellow blue magenta cyan grey white black E.g. trackColour light_blue ts.*gtf ylim <min> <max> [track regex]
       Set limits of y axis for all track IDs captured by regex.
 Use na to autoscale to min and/or max.
       E.g. ylim 0 na.
 If regex is omitted all tracks will be captured.
 Default: "ylim na na .*" dataCol <idx> [regex]
-      Select data column for all bedgraph tracks captured by regex. <idx>: 1-based column index. print / printFull
+      Select data column for all bedgraph tracks captured by regex. <idx>: 1-based column index. print     [track regex] printFull [track regex]
-      Turn on/off the printing of bed/gtf features. print clip lines to fit the screen, printFull will wrap the long lines showGenome
+      Print the lines of the annotation tracks captured by [track regex]. print clips lines to fit the screen. printFull wraps long lines.
+With no arguments all tracks are printed. showGenome
       Print the genome file
 addTracks [file or url]...